ChanSuri/GymGenius/ThingSpeak/README.md

 - Stop the MQTT client and cleanly shut down all processes.

 The service ensures that the MQTT client disconnects properly and that the ThingSpeak data stream is closed without any interruptions.

----

-This README provides an overview of the **Thingspeak Adaptor** service and its integration with **ThingSpeak**.
-The service efficiently bridges the gap between MQTT-based real-time data and the visualization capabilities of ThingSpeak, using REST API calls.
-It also provides a system for generating and storing room-specific historical data through **TA_reader**.